 Have you ever noticed how little silence we have in our lives?
-It seems like we are inundated with sound, and stimulation designed to keep us enthralled.
+We are inundated with sound and stimulation designed to keep us enthralled.
 Everything around us notifies us to do something, to feel something.
 What I have found easy to forget is how often I can get pulled into life’s distractions and lose my balance.
-Often when I finally see it I am already speeding towards burn out without access to the breaks.
+Usually, when I finally see it, I am already speeding towards burnout without access to the breaks.

 How does noise affect us?

-Have you ever noticed there are words that you just know?
+Have you found that there are words that you know?
 Their meaning is so obvious to us that the thought of looking it up in the dictionary is ridiculous.
-I was recently at a training where they encouraged us to look up every word of a statement.
-I was very surprised to see that every single word included meanings I had not seen or known.
+I was recently at training where they encouraged us to look up every word in a statement.
+I was astonished by how many of the word meanings surprised me.
 This got me thinking, what does noise even mean?

 The World Health Organization (WHO) studied the health burden of noise in Europe in 2011.
-It studied 340 million residents and found that every year, due to the noise they were losing a million years of healthy life!
+It surveyed 340 million residents and found that they were losing a million years of healthy life every year due to the noise!
 They further concluded excessive noise to be the root cause of 3000 health disease deaths.

-What is interesting is that it isn’t how loud something is that makes it an issue for us.
-In a 2011 publication from the American Psychological Association Bronzaft stated: “A dripping faucet may not measure that loud, but it sure can keep someone awake”.
+Interestingly, it isn’t how loud something is that makes it an issue for us.
+In a 2011 publication from the American Psychological Association, Bronzaft stated: “A dripping faucet may not measure that loud, but it sure can keep someone awake.”

-I found it interesting to learn that scientists didn’t actually set out to study silence, actually, they used it as a baseline to study noise against.
+I found it interesting that scientists didn’t set out to study silence.
+They used it as a baseline to study noise against.
 Then in 2006, Physician Luciano Bernardi studied the physiological effects of noise and music.
-He found that there was a powerful effect taking place between the noise.
+He found that there was a robust effect taking place between the noise.
 What he found was that the brain recognizes silence and responds powerfully.
-Further research at Duke University by Imke Kirste a regenerative biologist, discovered that two hours of silence per day prompted cell development in the hippocampus, the brain region related to the formation of memory, involving the senses.
+Further research at Duke University by Imke Kirste, a regenerative biologist, discovered that two hours of silence per day prompted cell development in the hippocampus, the brain region related to memory formation involving the senses.